 Instructions

-- Score the tilapia with diagonal cuts on both sides for even cooking.
-Rub the fish with salt and black pepper, making sure to season inside the cuts.
+- Make 3-4 deep diagonal cuts on both sides of the cleaned whole tilapia.
+Rub the fish with 1 teaspoon salt and ½ teaspoon freshly ground black pepper, working the seasoning into the cuts.

-- Place the seasoned tilapia on top of the baked potatoes.
-Drizzle 40 ml sherry wine and 2 tablespoons extra virgin olive oil over the fish.
+- Place the seasoned tilapia over the potatoes and onion.
+Pour 40 ml dry sherry and 2 tablespoons extra virgin olive oil over the fish.

-- Return the dish to the oven and bake for another 30 minutes, or until the fish is cooked through and the potatoes are golden.
+- Return the dish to the oven and bake for 30 minutes.
+The fish is ready when its flesh is opaque and separates easily with a fork, while the potatoes should be golden and tender.

 Notes